UTUC - Urothelial/transitional cell cancer of the upper tract (ureter, kidney)

 • Limited spatial resolution 2-3mm - will miss smaller tumors

-• MR urogram 2nd line after CT urogram
+• MR urogram if can't get CT urogram

 • T1 isoattenuating, T2 hyperattenuating